 Safe, Accessible School Latrines

-6,588 students were given access to safe, accessible school latrines in 2019.
+3,449 students were given access to safe, clean, accessible school latrines in 2020.
 We know that there’s a link between school attendance for children with impairments and accessible latrines.
 We also know that poor hygiene is a significant cause of needless disability.
-Safe, accessible school latrines are a priority, to ensure children with disabilities are not left behind.
+Safe, accessible school latrines are a priority to ensure children with disabilities are not left behind.

 Peer-to-Peer Support Groups